|Missing In Action (MIA)

 Ian Williams 1998

 Lat 7° 1' 60S Long 147° 4' 0E Salamaua is located on an isthmus on the north coast of New Guinea inside Huon Gulf.
 At the northern tip is Cape Parsee (Parsee Point) and Letu.
 Further down the isthmus is Salamaua (town) and MacDonald's Junction.
-Salamaua borders Salamaua Harbor (Samoa Harbor) to the north, both inside Huon Gulf.
-On the mainland of New Guinea is Kela (Keila) and to the south is Nuk Nuk, Logui, mouth of the Francisco River and Salamaua Airfield (Logui Strip No 2) and L Point.
+Salamaua borders Salamaua Harbor (Samoa Harbor) to the north and Bayern Bay to the south.
+To the southwest on the mainland is Kela (Keila) and to the south is Nuk Nuk, Logui, mouth of the Francisco River and Salamaua Airfield (Logui Strip No 2) and L Point.
 Beyond to the north is Lae.
 Prewar located in the Morobe District in Territory of New Guinea.
 Today located in Salamaua Rural LLG, Morobe Province in Papua New Guinea (PNG).

 Salamaua town was developed as a hub for coastal shipping and to supporting gold mining operations inland at Wau.
 Buildings and facilities were constructed on the isthmus forming the town.